Overrided/Fb2.Document/Readme.md

 Also, there are separate tests for [Fb2ElementFactory](https://github.com/Overrided/Fb2.Document/blob/master/Fb2.Document/Factories/Fb2ElementFactory.cs) and
 `IntegrationTests` test, which creates `Fb2Document`, saves it as a file, reads it into second model, saves again and checks if both saved files are equal.

-## Utils and Constants

-Also, library provides bunch of constants and utils to help end-user to deal with `fb2` file format.

-### Constants

-Most used constants are [ElementNames](https://github.com/Overrided/Fb2.Document/blob/master/Fb2.Document/Constants/ElementNames.cs) and [AttributeNames](https://github.com/Overrided/Fb2.Document/blob/master/Fb2.Document/Constants/AttributeNames.cs) which contain, respectively, element and attribute names that are allowed to be loaded from document.

-All nodes / attributes, which names are not on list, will be omitted during document loading.